chris-pearce/scally/utilities/README.md

 However if the above `div` was part of a [component](components/README.md) e.g. **Modal** then we apply the traits via a [Sass silent placeholder selector](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#placeholder_selectors_) applied with the `@extend` directive.
 This is done for the following reasons:

-- It’s more robust compared to having to rely on applying classes at the markup level.
+- It’s more robust compared to having to rely on applying classes at the HTML level as classes can be missed.
 - It’s more readable having all styles capsulated in the Sass component partial.

-So the above `div` would be stripped of the classes from the HTML and instead moved into the **Modal** Sass component partial e.g.
+So the above `div` would receive a specific component class and would be stripped of the utility classes in the HTML and instead moved into the **Modal** Sass component partial e.g.

+**HTML**

+    <div class="modal__cover"> ... </div>

+**CSS**

-    .modal div {
+    .modal__cover {
         position: absolute;
         @extend %u-position-pin-all;
     }

-You can see that `position: absolute;` is not being `@extend`ed here as it's only a single-line declaration therefore it's overkill to `@extend` i.e. there isn't any value from a readability, performance, or just general maintainability point of view.
+You can see that `position: absolute;` is not being `@extend`ed here as it's only a single-line declaration therefore it's overkill to `@extend` i.e. there isn't any value from a readability, performance, or just general maintainability point of view to use `@extend` it.

 Utilities are really powerful when used in conjuction with other utilities as they can construct entire UI patterns by themselves i.e. without the need to create specific components.
 Take this classic UI pattern: